Decoding cell signaling via optimal transport and information theory: Materials and methods

 \section{Materials and methods}

-\textbf{Modeling genetic interactions.} The stochastic dynamics of each network are governed by the Langevin equation shown in Fig.~\ref{f2}h, with the copy number vector $\bm{n}=(y,z)^\top$ and degradation rate vector $\bm{g}=(g_Y,g_Z)^\top$, where $\top$ denotes the vector transpose (motif-specific forms are tabulated in \textit{SI text}).
-Although the dynamical form remains the same across networks, the regulatory structure is encoded in the production rate vector $\bm{f}=(f_Y,f_Z)^\top$, which varies with topology. $f_M$ ($M\in \{ Y,Z \}$) is modeled using Hill-type functions for both activation and repression (see \textit{SI text}), and transcription factor binding dynamics are coarse-grained into its effective nonlinearities for analytical tractability.
+\textbf{Modeling genetic interactions.} The stochastic dynamics of each network are governed by the Langevin equation shown in Fig.~\ref{f2}h, with the copy number vector $\bm{n}=(y,z)^\top$ and degradation rate vector $\bm{g}=(g_Y,g_Z)^\top$, where $\top$ denotes the vector transpose (motif-specific forms are tabulated in \textit{Supplementary Table~S1}).
+Although the dynamical form remains the same across networks, the regulatory structure is encoded in the production rate vector $\bm{f}=(f_Y,f_Z)^\top$, which varies with topology. $f_M$ ($M\in \{ Y,Z \}$) is modeled using Hill-type functions for both activation and repression (see \textit{Supplementary Table~S1}), and transcription factor binding dynamics are coarse-grained into its effective nonlinearities for analytical tractability.
 The steady-state mean levels are denoted by $\mu_M$.
 All copy numbers are dimensionless and represent absolute molecule counts.

 To account for intrinsic molecular fluctuations, we adopt a stochastic framework for $Y$ and $Z$, and the input $X$ is modeled as a Gaussian-distributed non-dynamical (static) random variable, $x \sim \mathcal{N}(\mu_X,\sigma_X^2)$, with mean $\mu_X$ and variance $\sigma_X^2$.
+Although $X$ is static within a single cell, its cell-to-cell variation propagates as extrinsic noise to $Y$ and $Z$.
 The dynamics of $Y$ and $Z$ follow Langevin-type differential equations (see Fig.~\ref{f2}h) of the form \cite{Bintu2005, Ziv2007, Tkacik2008a, Tkacik2008b, deRonde2012, Walczak2012},